LlewBach/cydymiaith/TESTING.md

 The Admin role has all the abilities of the Tutor role plus more, which we will test below.

+For the purposes of the following tests, I will:
+- create an account with username: testadmin, password: testadmin
+- assign testadmin a role of Admin
+- create a post titled 'Admin visibility test' by testuser3 and comment on it

+#### Total CRUD Ability

+1) Log in as testadmin.
+2) Navigate to the Posts page.
+3) Check that 'Edit' and 'Delete' links appear for the post titled 'Admin visibility test'.
+4) Go to the comments for that post.
+Check that that 'Edit' and 'Delete' links appear for the comment.
+5) Go to Users.
+At the bottom of each user card, check that the following links are visible; View Profile, Edit Profile, Delete Profile, Add to Class.

+Test result: Pass

+#### Role Setting Ability

+1) Under Users, click 'Edit Profile' for testuser3.
+2) Change the role to 'Tutor' and click 'Save'. testuser3 should now be listed with a role of Tutor.

+Test result: Pass

 ## Defensive Programming Testing